JonathanHoffmann/terminal-kaka/README.md

 # terminal-kaka
-Shows an image of this weeks cake.
+Shows an image of this weeks cake in the terminal.

 ## Installation
 Save the script somewhere.